 Arts in Your Neighbourhood (AYN), an initiative by the National Arts Council, brings enriching arts experiences right to your doorstep every March and November!
 Enjoy immersive and engaging arts programmes by established artists and arts groups held at various spaces across the island.

-From 12 - 29 November, AYN will be heading to Kallang and Geylang with exciting virtual performances and visual arts experiences, inspired by the history and people of these neighbourhoods!
+From 11 - 28 March, AYN will be heading to Pasir Ris with exciting virtual performances, pop-up arts experiences, and visual arts installations, inspired by the history and people of the neighbourhood!

 Download Programme Booklet

 (Have you spotted our lovely bus stop ads around the East/North-East of Singapore?
 Keep scrolling to get to the contest form below!)

 The Story Of